 5. Kirkenes Snow Hotel

 When you embark on Hurtigruten Cruises in Norway, you’ll be in true polar temperatures.
 Is it possible to stay in a hotel made out of snow?
 YES!
 The Kirkenes Snow Hotel is made out of snow, it stays under 4 degrees Celsius inside, and each room has a special ice art sculpture.
-You will actually be sleeping in a snow covered room.
-I don’t know if I would want to stay overnight, but the have an ice bar where I would love to check out the ice sculptures and order a drink.
+You will actually be sleeping in a snow-covered room.
+I don’t know if I would want to stay overnight, but they have an ice bar where I would love to check out the ice sculptures and order a drink.
 Very cool, literally!

 What would you love to do on a cruise to Norway?